MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 For join coverage based on the latest data uploads, you might see one of the following important notices, as shown in the following graphic.

 * **Data is not associated**: This occurs when one or more attributes cannot be associated between the two sets of data for join coverage.
 You can select to download a .csv file and view the contacts or sellers that can't be associated with the corresponding accounts in the accounts table.
 * **Data has not been processed**: This occurs when an upload hasn't been done yet, the data is currently being processed, or something failed during the validation or data processing phase.
-You can select the link to the Upload page and view the current status of the upload, correct any issues, or upload new data.
-You can also ignore this warning, if you don't plan to upload that specific data file.
+You can select the link to the Upload page and view the status of the upload, correct any issues, or upload new data.
+You can also ignore this warning if you don't plan to upload that specific data file.

 ![CRM join notices](../images/wpa/Use/crm-join-notices.png)